Skip to main content

 • Choose between Standard and Low regen settings

-• Standard regen is the only option
+• Standard regen is the only option on most models

-• One-pedal driving with "Hold" mode recommended
+• One-pedal driving with Hold mode is the default and recommended setting

 Is Limited Regen a Problem?